Columbus Arson Attorney

 Burke, Meis & Associates — Columbus, Ohio Arson Lawyer

-Arson is a serious offense.
-There are severe penalties involved, including lengthy prison time and substantial fines.
+In conclusion, arson is a serious offense.
+This offense involves severe penalties, including lengthy prison time and substantial fines.
 It is important to understand your options and have an experienced attorney fight for your rights.
 Contact Attorney Adam Burke of Burke, Meis & Associates today for your free consultation (614) 280-9122.